-Such comparative financial statements can be either prepared in currency amount terms or in percentage terms.
+One can prepare such financial statements in currency amount terms or percentage terms.

-Thus from the above one can easily compare the periodic data either in numeric format or in percentage terms.
+Thus, one can easily compare the periodic data numerically or in percentage terms from the above.

 #3 – Ratio Analysis

-Ratio Analysis is the most commonly used financial analysis tool used in the market by an analyst, experts, internal Financial Planning & Analysis department and other stakeholders.
-Ratio Analysis has various kinds of ratios, which can help in commenting on
+Ratio analysis is the most commonly used financial analysis tool by analysts, experts, internal financial planners, the analysis department, and other stakeholders.
+It has various kinds of ratios, which can help in commenting on.

 - Comparing any component with turnover

-Moreover, an entity based on their requirement can prepare the ratios for their analysis and try to manage the operations.
+Moreover, an entity based on their requirement can prepare the ratios for their analysis and manage the operations.

 However, below are the odd side of ratio analysis:

-- Any seasonal changes, based on the nature of business will be ignored, as it cannot be directly adjusted in financials
+- Ignorance of seasonal changes is based on the nature of the business, as they cannot be directly adjusted in financials.

 #4 – Benchmarking

-- Step1: Select the area which is needed to be optimized.
+- Step 1: Select the area which needs to be optimized.

-- Step3: Try to set up the better standard for the same or take industrial standards as the benchmark.
+- Step 3: Try to set up a better standard or take industrial standards as the benchmark.

-- Step6: If achieved, then strive to set up the better benchmark.
+- Step 6: If achieved, strive to set up a better benchmark.

-For doing the above benchmarking, ratios, operating margin matrix, etc can be used.
-Operating margin of industry average can be compared and should try to arrive at the better position.
-The company named Xerox, in order to sustain in the photocopy business, initiated Benchmarking.
-Presently, they have optimized more than 100 functions in comparison to industrial standards.
-Benchmarking can be observed as a tool for improvement with the aim of customer-focused improvement activities and should be driven by customer and internal organization needs.
-Benchmarking is the practice of being humble enough to admit that someone else is better at something and wise enough to learn how to match and even surpass them.
+For benchmarking, ratios, operating margin matrix, etc., can be used.
+The operating margin of the industry average can be compared and should try to arrive at a better position.
+For example, the company known as Xerox initiated benchmarking to sustain itself in the photocopy business.
+They have currently optimized more than 100 functions compared to industry standards.
+Benchmarking can be considered a tool for improvement with customer-oriented activities driven by customer and internal organization needs.
+Eventually, it is the practice of being humble enough to accept that someone else is better at something and wise enough to learn how to match and surpass them.

-This has been a guide to Financial Analysis Tools.
-Here we discuss the top 4 financial analysis tools including common size, comparative statements, ratio analysis and benchmarking along with examples.
-You may learn more about Financial Statement Analysis from the following articles –
+This article has been a guide to Financial Analysis Tools.
+Here, we discuss the top four financial analysis tools, including common size, comparative statements, ratio analysis, benchmarking, and examples.
+You may learn more about financial statement analysis from the following articles: –